DibyajyotiBiswal57/programs/wiki/Home.md

 ## 📜 License

-This project is licensed under the MIT License - see the [LICENSE](https://github.com/DibyajyotiBiswal57/programs/blob/main/LICENSE) file for details.
+This project is licensed under the GPL2 License - see the [LICENSE](/LICENSE) file for details.

 ---